 }

 The secret is returned once.
-Store it immediately in your environment — it cannot be retrieved again.
+Store it immediately in your environment.
+It cannot be retrieved again.
 You use it to verify incoming signatures.

 Endpoint URLs must use HTTPS.
 HTTP URLs are rejected with 400.